chhuang-one/sqxclib/doc/SqQuery.md

 These functions/methods are used to filter the results and apply conditions.

 * The order of arguments are - name of column, operator, printf format string, and values that depending on the format string.
-* If user doesn't specify the values following format string, program handle printf format string as raw string.
+* If no value is specified after the format string, program handle printf format string as raw string.
 * Not recommended: If the argument of operator is =, it can be omitted (like Laravel, but less readable).
 * The usage of condition arguments is basically the same in where(), join(), on(), and having() series functions.